 The Canadian Electric Vehicle Dealership Awards Program is a joint initiative between Plug’n Drive and the Canadian Electricity Association.
-Four award categories recognize the leading dealerships and electricity companies promoting the adoption of EVs in Canada.
+Five award categories recognize the leading dealerships and electricity companies promoting the adoption of EVs in Canada.
 Held on an annual basis, entries are evaluated by an external judging committee comprised of Canadian EV experts drawn from industry, non-profit organizations, government, and the media.

 Plug’n Drive is a non-profit organization committed to accelerating the adoption of electric cars across Canada to maximize their environmental and economic benefits.
 To help drivers make the switch, Plug’n Drive is focused on three key programs: Education, Home and Public Charging Infrastructures and Research to support the electric vehicle industry.

-2019 Leading Battery Electric Vehicle Dealership Award
+2020 Leading Battery Electric Vehicle Dealership Award

 Awarded to dealerships excelling in the promotion of Battery Electric Vehicle (BEVs).
 Powered solely by a rechargeable battery pack, BEVs are fully electric cars that never burn gasoline and produce zero tailpipe emissions.

-2019 Electric Vehicle Dealership Inspiration Award
+2020 Mike Brigham Used Electric Vehicle Dealership Award

-2019 Tom Mitchell Vehicle Leadership Award
+2020 Tom Mitchell Vehicle Leadership Award

 Open to electricity companies who led an electric vehicle and/or charging station program.